 If you’re tired of your cat running out of the apartment every chance they get, here are some tips on how to keep them from making a break for freedom.
 The first step is to figure out why your cat is trying to escape in the first place.
 Is it because they’re bored and looking for something to do?

 Or are they scared or anxious?
 Once you know the reason behind their behavior, you can start working on a solution.
-If boredom is the issue, try adding more toys and enrichment activities into their routine.

 This could include things like food puzzles or scratching posts.
 For cats who are anxious or scared, talk to your veterinarian about possible solutions like pheromone diffusers or anti-anxiety medication.
 You might also want to consider getting another cat as companionship can help reduce stress levels.